redhio/redhio-express/README.md

 # redhio-express

-A small set of abstractions that will help you quickly build an Express.js app that consumes the Redhio API.
+A small set of abstractions that will help you quickly build an Express.js app that consumes the Redhio API connected Ethereum 'Blockchain`.

 :exclamation: **This project is currently in alpha status**.
 This means that the API could change at any time.
 It also means that your feedback will have a big impact on how the project evolves, so please feel free to [open issues](https://github.com/redhio/redhio-express/issues) if there is something you would like to see added.